 We prohibit behavior that encourages others to harass or target specific individuals or groups with abusive behavior.
 This includes, but is not limited to; calls to target people with abuse or harassment online and behavior that urges offline action such as physical harassment.

-There was absolutely no valid reason to announce he was going to employ a blocking app against Hambly’s followers.
+There was absolutely no valid reason to announce he would employ a blocking app against Hambly’s followers.
 His stated reason was, “I tweeted about the blocking action in advance to give my followers time to unfollow if they didn’t want to be blocked.”
 It was absurd.
-The reason you use a blocking app is that you do not want anyone who follows a specific account to read or comment on your tweets.
-Why would he give time to his followers who follow Hambly to temporarily unfollow Hambly?
+You use a blocking app because you do not want anyone who follows a specific account to read or comment on your tweets.
+Why would he give time to his followers who follow Hambly to unfollow Hambly temporarily?
 It defeats the purpose of using a blocking app.

 I am no fan of Jeremy Hambly

 I think Hambly is dishonest.
 He is an agitator.
-I came to this conclusion after he was attacked outside a bar in Indianapolis at the hands of male feminist Matt Loter.
+After he was attacked outside a bar in Indianapolis at the hands of male feminist Matt Loter, I came to this conclusion.

 It was annoying.